techcubus/techcubus.github.io/music_synths_and_softs.md

 #### vst hosts for Windows

 • vsthost
+  • tres buggy
+  • no bundle support
+  • probably runs on 9x still?
+  • simple to intensely complicated
 • lighthost
   • holy crap have the computer muted before you run it
 • nanohost
   √ cromulant but won't run bundled
 • vcv rack
   • great if you have the HP but automation controls are limited to like 24 inputs
+  • no 32 bit vsts == sadness :(
   • make sure to set the midi in to polyphonic if you're expecting polyphony